mvilrokx/autd-js-front-end-dev-guide/Chapters/04 - JavaScript Modules.md

 ```

 ### Watch
-Rollup.js has also "watch" functionality, it just has to be installed seperately:
+Rollup.js has also "watch" functionality, it just has to be installed separately:

 ```bash
 npm install rollup-watch --save-dev